panzerdp/dmitripavlutin.com/content/posts/115-useeffect-infinite-loop/index.md

 A pitfall you might experience when working with `useEffect()` is the infinite loop of re-renderings.
 In this post, I'll describe the common scenarios that generate infinite loops and how to avoid them.

-*If aren't familiar with `useEffect()`, I recommend reading my post [A Simple Explanation of React.useEffect()](/react-useeffect-explanation/) before continuing.
-Having good fundamental knowledge of a non-trivial subject greatly helps bypass rookie mistakes*.
+*If you aren't familiar with `useEffect()`, I recommend reading my post [A Simple Explanation of React.useEffect()](/react-useeffect-explanation/) before continuing.
+Having good fundamental knowledge of a non-trivial subject helps bypass rookie mistakes*.

-## 1. Side-effect updating state infinite loop
+## 1. The infinite loop created by side-effect updating state

 Imagine a simple functional component that contains an input element.
 What I'd like to do is show on the screen how much times the input has changed.